freenas/freenas-docs/userguide/intro.rst

   but only appears when *Amazon S3* is selected as the :guilabel:`Provider`.
 This can be used to configure a connection to another S3-compatible service, such as Wasabi.

+* :guilabel:`Drive Type` and :guilabel:`Drive ID`  has been added to :menuselection:`System -> Cloud Credentials -> Add Cloud Credential`.
+  These fields appear when *Microsoft OneDrive* is selected as the :guilabel:`Provider`.

 * The :guilabel:`Automatically check for new updates` option in :menuselection:`System --> Update`